rwblokzijl/Msc-thesis-EuroToken/thesis.md

-Since the Bitcoin [@Bitcoin:whitepaper] white paper was published in 2008, the world has been speculating on how decentralized ledger technologies could be used to restructure the financial infrastructure of the world to enhance its transparancy, digital efficiency, and feature set.
+Since the Bitcoin [@Bitcoin:whitepaper] white paper was published in 2008, the world has been speculating on how decentralized ledger technologies could be used to restructure the financial infrastructure of the world to enhance its transparency, digital efficiency, and feature set.
 9 years later, Facebook announced a private currency controlled by a group of corporations [@Diem:whitepaper].
 3 years after that the Chinese government announced that they had reached 92,771 transactions per second with their new Central Bank